Bira/octopus-carnival/_posts/2019-11-06-on-transhuman-space.md

 collection, and he recently published posts about the [Transhuman Space corebook][1], [Broken Dreams][2] and now [Fifth Wave][4].

-Now, the main thing Mr. Frazer noticed in these two posts is exactly the thing I wanted to write about when I published that post on the [cyberpunk genre][3].
+Now, the main thing Mr. Frazer noticed in these posts is exactly the thing I wanted to write about when I published that post on the [cyberpunk genre][3].
 Turns out that post started out as a big blob of text that discussed THS.
 I decided to split it off into a series, published part 01, and somehow